CFEL-CMI/richmol/doc/source/theory.rst

 For `oblate symmetric top` molecules the :math:`z` axis must be aligned along the largest inertia :math:`c` axis.

-The solutions of `spherical top` and `symmetric top` problems are symmetric-top functions :math:`|J,k,m\rangle`.
-For more general problem of rotation of `asymmetric top` molecules (molecules with all three rotational constants different :math:`A>B>C`) the wave function is build as a linear combination of symmetric-top functions, so the choice of the :math:`x,y,z` axes in an `asymmetric top` molecule will affect the linear combination coefficients,
+The solutions of the `spherical top` and `symmetric top` problems are symmetric-top functions :math:`|J,k,m\rangle`.
+For a more general problem of rotation of `asymmetric top` molecules (molecules with all three rotational constants different :math:`A>B>C`) the wave function is build as a linear combination of symmetric-top functions, so the choice of the :math:`x,y,z` axes in an `asymmetric top` molecule will affect the linear combination coefficients,